 They sent various people down to try and talk sense to us.
 You know, they first sent the PR woman.
 She greeted us and told the boys that she hoped that they were shoppers at Kmart, told the one boy who was still standing that she was glad that he was able to stand.
 And—but nothing happened.

 So, that night, one of the boys wanted to go to the local Kmart in Detroit and buy up all the bullets so that nobody could, you know, use them.
 So we went there, and we just cleared out the shelves.

 The next day, we come back with all the bullets that we’d bought at the Kmart, along with the local press, and told them again, “We’re not leaving until you, you know, remove the bullets.”
 And an hour later, they sent down their vice president with a statement saying, “We have decided to”—

 AMY GOODMAN: Did you expect this, as she came out?

-But no, just you could see the look on my face in the movie, because it’s like, this woman is going, “Within ninety days, all ammunition will be removed from our shelves.”
+But no, just you could see the look on my face in the movie, because it’s like, this woman is going, “Within 90 days, all ammunition will be removed from our shelves.”
 And I’m going, “What?
 Could you say that again?”
-I had her repeat it, because I couldn’t believe that, you know, we were this successful within twenty-four hours.
-And sure enough, within ninety days, from all 2,300 stores, they removed what — usually they have about two million rounds of ammo.
+I had her repeat it, because I couldn’t believe that, you know, we were this successful within 24 hours.
+And sure enough, within 90 days, from all 2,300 stores, they removed what—usually they have about two million rounds of ammo.